lilive/Freeplane-Jumper/README.md

 `[1]` Add an option for the maximum results number
 `[1]` Update code comments
 `[1]` Sélectionner un résultat, de préférence le noeud actif.
 Gérer cette sélection quand les résultats arriveront progressivement.
-`[ ]` Warn when restrictives options are on (transversal with no clones, beginning of text)
+`[2]` Allow to explore hierarchy, while browsing results, with the left and right keys `[3]` Option to switch to spotlight view when Jumper start `[ ]` Warn when restrictives options are on (transversal with no clones, beginning of text)
 `[ ]` Option to search entire words only, or only at the beginning of the words
 `[ ]` Quotes to find exact phrase when not using regular expressions